Fujifilm X100F vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the A99 II are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.